Hwasong-17: History

 Hwasong-17 made its public debut in a military parade on 10 October 2020.
-At the time of debut, Hwasong-17 was unnamed, and North Korea called the missile as "new strategic weapon".
-The missile was tentatively named as Hwasong-16.
+It was mounted on 11-axle launchers and appeared at the parade's end.
+North Korea called Hwasong-17 as "new strategic weapon" without mentioning official designation, and the missile was tentatively named Hwasong-16.

 At the Self-Defence-2021 exhibition, North Korea revealed the official name of the missile as Hwasong-17.

-Test launches of the Hwasong-17 were allegedly carried out first on 26 February 2022, and again on 4 March.
+Test launches of the Hwasong-17 were allegedly carried out first on 27 February 2022, and again on 5 March.
 North Korea did not publicize news of the launches, with INDOPACOM revealing them later.
 The United States believed the tests were not intended to demonstrate the ICBM's range but conduct early evaluations of its capabilities.
 North Korea publicly claimed the launches were intended to test components of a reconnaissance satellite at operational altitudes without disclosing they had been lofted by the new ICBM.
 It is possible the launches were done to test both satellite components and the ICBM, but only the former was admitted to limit potential international criticism.
 Missile expert Jeffrey Lewis also raised the possibility that these were launches of the post-boost vehicle for the second stage of the Hwasong-17.
 A missile launch was attempted on 16 March 2022, but it was a failure.
 It is possible that it was a Hwasong-17 test, but was not acknowledged by North Korea due to the unsuccessful launch.